celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 Validators play a critical role in the Celo protocol, determining which transactions get applied and producing new blocks.
 Selecting organizations that operate well-run infrastructure to perform this role effectively is essential for Celo's long-term success.

 The Celo community makes these decisions through elections for [Validator Groups](../celo-codebase/protocol/proof-of-stake/validator-groups.md), intermediaries between voters and validators.
 Every validator group has an ordered list of up to 5 candidate validators.
 Some organizations may operate a group with their own validators in it; some may operate a group to which they have added validators run by others.

-Since validator group rewards and penalties are closely tied to those of the validators themselves, the best groups will carefully audit and support their validators.
+[Validator elections](../celo-codebase/protocol/proof-of-stake/validator-elections.md) are held every epoch (approximately once per day).
+All 100 slots are available at each election.
+Validators are selected [in proportion](../celo-codebase/protocol/proof-of-stake/validator-elections.md#Running-the-Election) to votes received for each Validator Group.

 If you hold Celo Gold (or are a beneficiary of a [`ReleaseGold` contract](release-gold.md) that allows voting), you can vote for Validator Groups.
-This page discusses considerations in choosing groups to vote for, and details the steps to do this using the Celo CLI.
+A single account can split their LockedGold balance to have outstanding votes for up to 10 groups.

 Celo Gold that you lock and use to vote for a group that elects one or more validators receives [epoch rewards](../celo-codebase/protocol/proof-of-stake/epoch-rewards.md) every epoch (approximately every day) once the community passes a governance proposal enabling rewards.
 The initial level of rewards is anticipated to be around 6% per annum equivalent (but is subject to change).

 Unlike a number of Proof of Stake protocols, Celo Gold used for voting is never at risk.
 The actions of the validator groups or validators you vote for can cause you to receive lower or higher rewards, but the Celo Gold you locked will always be available to be unlocked in the future.

-Validator Groups can receive votes up to a [voting cap](../celo-codebase/protocol/proof-of-stake/validator-validator-elections.md#group-voting-caps).
-You can only cast a vote for a group if it currently has fewer votes than this cap.

-A single account can have outstanding votes for up to 10 groups.

-## Identities

-The canonical identifier for validators and validator groups is their address.

-The Celo protocol also supports [account metadata](../celo-codebase/protocol/identity/metadata.md) that allows accounts to make verifiable as well as non-verifiable claims about their identity.

-Validators and groups can supply non-verifiable human-readable names, and these are what is shown on most validator explorers.
+## Validator and Validator Group Explorers

+The Celo ecosystem includes a number of great services for browsing registered Validator Groups and Validators.

 {% hint style="warning" %}
-**Warning**: Malicious participants may attempt to impersonate other validators in order to attract votes.
-Exercise caution in relying on validator-supplied names to determine their real-world identity.
+**Warning**: Exercise caution in relying on validator-supplied names to determine their real-world identity.Malicious participants may attempt to impersonate other validators in order to attract votes.
-{% endhint %}

 Validators and groups can also supply [verifiable DNS claims](../operations-manual/validator-explorer.md), and the Celo Validator Explorer displays these.
 You can use these to securely identify that the same entity has access both to the account of a validator or group and the supplied DNS records.

-## Validator and Validator Group Explorers

-The Celo ecosystem includes a number of great services for browsing registered Validator Groups and Validators.
+{% endhint %}

 ### [Celo Validator Explorer](https://validators.celo.org) (cLabs)